cotarr/cert-numeric-ip/README.md

 # Removal of previous certificates

-If you want to erase all the certificates and start over, the following rm commands will erase all previous certificates.
+If you want to erase all the certificates and start over, the following rm command will erase all previous certificates.

 ```bash
 rm -v *.crt *.key *.srl